The World Cup hosts' complex relationship with football

 "I've had countless conversations with strangers over the past few weeks who have no idea that there's a Women's World Cup happening," she tells BBC Sport, "let alone that we're co-hosting it."

-Football's struggles Down Under
+Football's struggles down under

 It's a telling snapshot that, with a World Cup about to land on its doorstep, Australia is yet to figure out its relationship with the beautiful game.

-The next couple of months have the potential to chart a new path for football in a region where, despite moments of promise, football has seldom thrived and always struggled against both its many competitors and internal mismanagement.
+The next couple of months have the potential to chart a new path for football in a region where, despite moments of promise, the sport has seldom thrived and always struggled against both its many competitors and internal mismanagement.

 Despite high registration fees and scant facilities, football remains easily the most popular sport in both Australia and New Zealand to play at a grassroots level.